Topological and scheme-theoretic properties of the $D$-graded Proj construction: Introduction

-In Section~\ref{sec:mult_ring}, we quickly recall the definition and some properties of the $D$-graded Proj construction.
+{\normalfont\bfseries Organization of the article.} In Section~\ref{sec:mult_ring}, we quickly recall the definition and some properties of the $D$-graded Proj construction.
 Section~\ref{sec:mult_spectra} deals with the generalization of the classical Proj description in terms of $D$-prime ideals and the homogeneous Zariski topology.
 In Section~\ref{sec:sep_crit} we present several conditions implying non-separatedness of the Proj construction.
-Finally, in Section~\ref{subsec:sheaves}, we recall the construction of twisting sheaves for multigraded rings in the lines of \cite{May} and prove a condition for invertibility.
+Finally, in Section~\ref{subsec:sheaves}, we recall the construction of twisting sheaves for multigraded rings in the lines of \cite{May} and prove a condition for freeness.\\